KiCad/kicad.github.io/symbols.md

 ## {{ page.title }}

 The KiCad symbol libraries are the individual `.lib` files, with the corresponding `.dcm` files containing symbol metadata.
+These symbols are best used in combination with the official [footprint libs](https://kicad.github.io/footprints/).

+## Requirements

+The files packaged here are intended for KiCad version 5 or nightly builds that support the schematic library version 2.4 or newer.

 ## Updating via Git